Geography of Iraq: Climate

 Dust storms in Iraq, on July 30, 2009.

-The climate of Iraq is mainly a hot desert climate or a hot semi-arid climate to the northernmost part.
-Averages high temperatures are generally above 40 °C at low elevations during summer months (June, July and August) while averages low temperatures can drop to below 0 °C during the coldest month of the year during winter The all-time record high temperature in Iraq of 53.9 °C was recorded near Basra on 22 July 2016.
+The climate of Iraq is mainly a hot desert climate or a hot semi-arid climate in the northernmost parts.
+Averages high temperatures are generally above 40 °C at low elevations during summer months (June, July and August) while average low temperatures can drop to below 0 °C during the coldest months of winter The all-time record high temperature in Iraq of 53.9 °C was recorded at Basra on 22 July 2016 which stands as the third highest reliable temperature recorded globally.
 Most of the rainfall occurs from December through April and averages between 100 and 180 mm annually.
-The mountainous region of northern Iraq receives appreciably more precipitation than the central or southern desert region, where they tend to have a Mediterranean climate.
+The mountainous region of northern Iraq, which tends to have a Mediterranean climate, receives appreciably more precipitation than the central or southern desert region.

-Roughly 90% of the annual rainfall occurs between November and April, most of it in the winter months from December through March.
-The remaining six months, particularly the hottest ones of June, July, and August, are extremely dry.
+Roughly 90% of the annual rainfall occurs between November and April, most of that in the winter months from December through March.
+The remaining six months, particularly the hottest ones of June, July, and August, are essentially rainless.

 Except in the north and northeast, mean annual rainfall ranges between 100 and 190 mm.
 Data available from stations in the foothills and steppes south and southwest of the mountains suggest mean annual rainfall between 320 and 570 mm for that area.
 Rainfall in the mountains is more abundant and may reach 1,000 mm a year in some places, but the terrain precludes extensive cultivation.
 Cultivation on nonirrigated land is limited essentially to the mountain valleys, foothills, and steppes, which have 300 mm or more of rainfall annually.
 Even in this zone, however, only one crop a year can be grown, and shortages of rain have often led to crop failures.